-Crush injuries happens when a prolonged or forceful compression of a body part causes damage to muscles, blood vessels, nerves, bone, and other tissues.
+Crush injuries happen when a prolonged or forceful compression of a body part causes damage to muscles, blood vessels, nerves, bone, and other tissues.
 Approximately 75% of crush injuries affect the legs, with 10% affecting the arms.
 Crush injuries are often caused by heavy equipment and can range in severity from closing the door on a finger to more serious damage that results in disability or death.
 Extensive damage to the bone and muscle can render the limb completely unsalvageable, which necessitates amputation.
 Some minor crush injuries can be treated without the help of a medical professional, but many require immediate attention to prevent serious complications.

 Crush injuries can lead to other serious medical consequences such as: